-The following performance graph shows the cumulative total return on a \$100 investment in the Common Shares made over the period starting from May 8, 2017, the date the Company started trading on the TSXV, to December 31, 2021, compared with the cumulative total return of the S&P/TSX Composite Index for the same period, assuming reinvestment of all distributions.
-The Company voluntarily delisted the Common Shares from the TSXV and listed the Common Shares on the TSX effective April 20, 2021.
+The following performance graph shows the cumulative total return on a \$100 investment in the Common Shares made over the period starting from January 1, 2020 to December 31, 2024, compared with the cumulative total return of the S&P/TSX Composite Index for the same period, assuming reinvestment of all distributions.
+The Company started trading on the TSXV on May 8, 2017, and voluntarily delisted the Common Shares from the TSXV and listed the Common Shares on the TSX effective April 20, 2021.